imagej/imagej.github.io/_pages/develop/index.md

 ## Project structure

-ImageJ is divided into three parts:
+ImageJ is divided into three parts -- ImageJ, ImgLib2, and SciJava -- with responsibilites as follows:

 {::nomarkdown}
 <table>